apooley/WoWClassCodexDownloader/README.md

 # WoW ClassCodex Addon Downloader

-A downloader script for the ClassCodex Addon for World of Warcraft.
+This repository provides a downloader script for the ClassCodex Addon for World of Warcraft.

-This repository provides the script for downloading and ClassCodex Addon.

-Usage
-Download the script and follow the instructions provided in the repository.

 # ClassCodex Downloader